Self-Deception and Workplace Romance

 Corporate boards are starting to take stock of the problem.
 In recent years, high-level executives at companies such as Boeing, Best Buy, Intel, and Hewlett-Packard have been forced out not only for sexual impropriety but also for consensual workplace romances with subordinates.

 With the rise of #MeToo movement, This is a good time for business owners to review existing policies or procedures on the consequences of affairs in the workplace.

 Employers are becoming more pro-active about the curbing abuse of power, and are defensive in their policies and guidelines.

 But it’s also essential for HR departments to move beyond only offering sexual harassment training.

-Employers also need to start conducting training on the complex array of unintended consequences of workplace romance and emotional affairs in the office.
+Employers also need to start conducting training on the complex array of unintended consequences of affairs in the workplace and emotional relationships in the office.

 A genuinely family-friendly sensibility remains elusive because it risks intruding into the moral matrix of personal decision.
 As I said before, we have a long way to go because we are still figuring it out.